Greater San Antonio: Education

-Transportation
+Transport

 The San Antonio International Airport (SAT) is located in uptown San Antonio, approximately eight miles north of downtown.
 It has two terminals and is served by 21 airlines serving 44 destinations including six in Mexico and one in Canada.

 VIA Metropolitan Transit is the metropolitan area's public transportation authority, serving the entire city of San Antonio and many of its suburbs throughout Bexar County.

 San Antonio Station serves as the area's Amtrak train station.